 The ambition to leave no one behind involves looking at whether the goals are being met for all parts of society, not just for the average citizen.
 As one contribution towards this, we have adapted our 2017 Study methodology to assess the distance that OECD countries need to travel in order to reach the SDG targets for children and young people.

-Child Well-Being and the Sustainable Development Goals - A short summary
+A short summary: Child Well-Being and the Sustainable Development Goals

-Child well-being and the Sustainable Development Goals: How far are OECD countries from reaching the targets for children and young people?
+Full working paper: Child well-being and the Sustainable Development Goals: How far are OECD countries from reaching the targets for children and young people?
 Marguerit, D., G. Cohen and C. Exton (2018), OECD Statistics Working Papers, No. 2018/05, OECD Publishing, Paris.

 A forthcoming paper will analyse the distance to the SDG targets by gender.